Keysets

 Such a user is automatically prepared for key rotation; and switching algorithms in case their current choice does not meet the standard anymore.

-Because of this, Tink allows to prefix ciphertexts with a 5 byte string derived from the ID.
+Because of this, Tink allows to prefix ciphertexts with a 5-byte string derived from the ID.
 Following the philosophy of 'Full Keys' above, this prefix is part of the key, and all ciphertexts ever derived with this key should have this prefix.
-When users create keys, they can choose whether the key should use such a prefix, or if a format without it should be chosen.
+When users create keys, they can choose whether the key should use such a prefix, or if a ciphertext format without it should be used.

 However, since the tag is part of the key, this also implies that the key can only be in a keyset if it has one specific ID.
-This has some implications when we describe the implementation of key objects in different languages later.
-Note that keys which are not in a keyset do not have such a requirement.
+This has some implications when describing the implementation of key objects in different languages.

 1. Some parts of Tink still treat Keysets as a set.
 However, this should be changed.
 The reason is that the order is in general important: for example, consider the typical lifecycle of a key rotation with Aead.
 First, a new key is added to a keyset.
 This key is not made primary yet, but active.
 This new keyset is rolled out to all binaries.
 Once all binaries know the new key, the key is made primary (only at this point using this key is safe).
 In this second step, key rotation needs to know the last key added.

-2. For compatibility with a Google internal library, Tink allows to have keysets in which IDs were repeated.
+2. For compatibility with a Google internal library, Tink allows to have keysets in which IDs are repeated.
 This support will be removed in the future.